 The Great Outdoors: British Columbia

-Canada – the world second largest country after Russia is one of my most favorite countries.
+Canada – the world second largest country is one of my most favorite countries.
 Back in the early 1990’s my wife and I lived in Toronto, which remains until this day as one of our most favorite cities in the world.

 This year we took the family for an extended trip to British Columbia.
 We started our excursion in Vancouver, a vibrant and cosmopolitan city.
 Looking out toward the waters of the Georgia Strait, Vancouver occupies one of the most beautiful settings on the West Coast.
 The coastal mountains form a majestic backdrop for the glass towers and copper-topped skyscrapers of the city.